Deuljwi: Plot

 The plot concerns a young couple who have made a marriage vow with each other.
 Their marriage is thwarted when the woman is forced to marry a rich gangster.
 A fighter for justice called "Deuljwi(Field Mouse)" stops the wedding, kills the gangsters, and returns the bride to her betrothed.

 Reception

-The film was considered to be work of art that symbollically represent the invasiveness of Japanese colonialists with the rich gangster being the Japanese and the man who was stolen of his potential wife being the korean nation and was banned by the Japanese authorities on the very next day of release.
+The film was considered to be work of art that symbolically represent the invasiveness of Japanese colonialists with the rich gangster being the Japanese and the man who was stolen of his potential wife being the korean nation and was banned by the Japanese authorities on the very next day of release.
 The film was the first one to be banned and was able to be screened after cuts.